International Conference on

 Schenectady (NY, USA), September 1983.

-PC and Conference chairs: John Guttag (MIT), Deepak Kapur and David
+PC and Conference Chairs: John Guttag (MIT), Deepak Kapur and David

 Musser (General Electric Labs)